Skills

 • the harn doctor output for diagnosing collisions / missing entries.

-The companion language form — skill NAME { ... } — is documented in Language basics and the skill builtins (skill_registry, skill_define, skill_find, skill_list, skill_render, skills_catalog_entries, render_always_on_catalog, …) in Builtin functions.
+The companion language form — skill NAME { ... } — is documented in Language basics and the skill builtins (skill_registry, skill_define, skill_find, skill_list, skill_render, load_skill, skills_catalog_entries, render_always_on_catalog, …) in Builtin functions.

 Layered discovery